leadr-msu/leadr-msu.github.io/guides/microphones.md

 # Using LEADR Microphones to Record Audio

-Created by Sara Bijani and Alyssa Lopez and is maintained by LEADR staff(http://leadr.msu.edu/)
+Created by Sara Bijani and Alyssa Lopez
+<br>*Maintained by [LEADR](http://leadr.msu.edu/) under the direction of Alice Lynn McMichael*

 *Last Updated: 10/19/2021*